 While summer is the most popular season to rent a boat in the Cyclades, it is not necessarily the best time to sail for several days.
 Indeed, this period is hot and very dry.
 Spring and autumn are much milder.
 The question should not arise if you rent by the day, you will spend as much time in the water refreshing yourself as at the helm of the boat.
 During the summer, the prevailing wind comes from the north.
 Called Etesian in Greek but also known as Turkish, Meltimi, this wind brings a light breeze in the morning but intensifies in the afternoon.
 This wind begins in May and generally ends in September, with July and August being the period when it blows the strongest, reaching a force of 8.
 Vigilance is required if you sail during this period.
 Generally speaking, the best time to rent a boat from mykonos is from May to September.

 When renting a boat in Mykonos, you'll have to keep in mind that the season will dictate the price along with any extras you might need.
 When chartering a yacht, you'll have extra fees including fuel, port fees, and any crew you would like on board.
-When chartering a catamaran, you will pay on average 400€ a day and for sailboats, it will be a little less averaging 300€ a day.
+When renting a catamaran in Mykonos, you will pay on average 400€ a day and for sailboats, it will be a little less averaging 300€ a day.
 Outside of the high season, prices will change by month and will be the lowest during the winter season.

 For motorboats, the range is much wider as there is a larger selection and inventory.
 Based on your necessities, you can rent a motorboat to see the coast, partake in water sports, go fishing, or simply find the best swimming spots.
 Due to this, we recommend playing with the filters until you find a boat that best suits your projects.